MetPX/sarracenia/doc/sr_config.7.rst

  - Windows: %AppDir%/science.gc.ca/sarra, this might be:
    C:\Users\peter\AppData\Local\science.gc.ca\sarra

 The top of the tree contains a file 'default.conf' which contains setting that are read as defaults for any component which is started up.   default.conf will be read by every component on startup.
-Components are the specific functional programs of metpx-sarracenia: sr_subscribe, sr_sarra, sr_sender, sr_log, etc...
-Individual configuration files can be placed anywhere and invoked with the complete path.
+Individual configuration files
+can be placed anywhere and invoked with the complete path.
 When components are invoked, the provided file is interpreted as a file path (with a .conf suffix assumed)  If it is not found as file path, then the component will